 1. Discover our free educational tools

-Children and adolescents should be able to fight for their own rights and those of their peers all over the world.
+Children and adolescents should be able to stand up for their own rights and those of their peers all over the world.
 Discover several educational tools to work with your students on children's rights

-To become a Children's Rights School, you work two to three years to create a children's rights culture in your school.
+To become a School for Rights, you work two to three years to create a children's rights culture in your school.
 Together we evaluate which rights are already established and which other steps can be taken.
-You are not alone in this journey: KIYO and the other partners from Children's Rights School support your school with tailormade workshops and formations.
-Schools who completed the whole trajectory can pridefully label themselves as a Children's Rights School.
+You are not alone in this journey: KIYO and the other partners from School for Rights support your school with tailormade workshops and formations.
+Schools who completed the whole trajectory can be labelled as a School for Rights.

-Adolescents often struggle with the complex search for their identity and purpose in life.
-Many adolescents with a migration and/or Islamic background grow up between two worlds where they do not feel at home in one or the other.
-Problems of discrimination and social exclusion makes a smooth integration in society harder.
+Children and youth often struggle with the complex search for their identity and purpose in life.
+Many children and youth with a migration and/or diversity background grow up between two worlds where they do not feel at home in one or the other.
+Problems of discrimination and social exclusion make a smooth integration in society harder.

-KIYO and Karama Solidarity have set up a project where we want to offer young people with a migration and/or Islamic background perspectives.
-We inform adolescents about the rights in Belgian society and we connect those rights with the rights in the Islam.
-In addition, the adolescents visit social organisations in Belgium so that they see how they can fight against social injustice in a meaningful way.
-Finally we stimulate the adolescents to speak up and take action themselves.
+KIYO and Karama Solidarity have set up a project where we want to offer young people from a different background perspectives.
+We inform children and youth about the rights in Belgian society.
+We stimulate the adolescents to speak up and take action themselves.

-Make a powerful statement and organise with your class or school a fun fundraiser to fight for the rights of children all over the world.
-After all, which signal is more powerful than children and young people who fight together for the rights of their peers all over the world?
+Make a powerful statement and organise with your class or school a fun fundraising activity to stand up for the rights of children all over the world.
+After all, which sign is more powerful than children and youth promoting the rights of their peers all over the world?

 Here are some ideas to get inspired: